Scotiabank Passport® Visa Infinite* Card review

 Yes it does, very good travel insurance in fact, with coverage for emergency medical, accidents, rental cars, hotel burglary, lost luggage and more.

-• Does the Scotia Passport have airport lounge access?
+• Does the Scotiabank Passport have airport lounge access?

 +